Editorial Policies

 • If the manuscript includes images generated or modified by Generative AI or AI-assisted tools, authors must disclose this information in the 'Additional Information' section, providing a detailed description of when and how the tools were used.
 Furthermore, the authors must confirm that they have obtained all necessary rights for the use of such materials.

 • The authorship of the manuscript must be attributed solely to humans.
-AI and AI-assisted technologies cannot be listed as author(s) or co-author(s) due to their inability to meet the criteria for authorship: they cannot take responsibility for the work, provide consent for publication, manage copyright, or comprehend issues related to conflicts of interest.
+AI and AI-assisted technologies cannot be listed as author(s) or co-author(s) due to their inability to meet the criteria for authorship: they cannot take responsibility for the work, provide consent for publication, manage copyright, or be involved in issues related to conflicts of interest.

 About the Publishing House